maueroats/nsml-documents/host-instructions.md

 proctor with blank scratch paper.
 10. Prepare 10" x 13" or larger envelopes labeled for each school for stuffing the night of the contest.
 Include in these envelopes a complete set of the questions and answers.

+## A week before the night of the contest

+Make sure you have sent an email the head coaches of all schools attending.
+Include the schedule and other items mentioned above.

 ## A few days before the night of the contest